-Now that the formalisms for our project have been established, the way they are being used will be explained in detail.
-It is our intention to apply the user interface adaptivity concept into the web application context at different levels.
-Up to date, there is a simple prototype available.
+Now that the formalisms for our project have been established, the way they are being used in our framework will be explained in more detail.
+It is our intention to apply the concepts of user interface adaptivity into the web application context at different levels.

-3. Framework description
+3 Framework description

 3.1.
-Capturing the navigational aspects
+Capturing Navigational Aspects

-When a student enters our web site, he can see the application window divided into two frames.
-On the left side, there is a smaller frame, where the suggestions are shown, while the rest of the window is the main frame, where the visited pages are loaded (see Figure 2).
+When a user enters our web site, he can see the application window divided into two frames.
+On the left side, there is a smaller frame, where the suggestions are shown, while the rest of the window is the main frame, where the visited pages are loaded.

-A suggestion is simply a list of links to all documents in our site that are related, at a given degree, with the last ones the student has visited.
-We do not pretend at this moment to do global searches in Internet, but only to work in a concrete site context.
-This idea could be useful for academic web sites with a large number of scientific documents, where it is difficult to browse due to the amount and heterogeneity of the topics.
-Thus, when a student arrives to our web site, a cookie is created that stores all the themes which have appeared in the consulted documents as well as the frequency of appearance.
-When the student accesses a new document, the frequencies of appearance of all themes in the document that match his profile are refreshed, and the new themes are added to the profile.
+A suggestion is simply a list of links to all documents in our site that are related, at a given degree, with the last ones the user has visited.
+We do not pretend at this moment to do global searches in the Internet, but only to work in a concrete site context.
+This idea could be useful for web sites with a large number of documents, where it is difficult to browse due to the amount and heterogeneity of the topics.
+Thus, when a user arrives to our web site, a cookie is created that stores all the themes, which have appeared in the consulted documents as well as the frequency of appearance.
+When the user accesses a new document, the frequencies of appearance of all themes in the document that match his profile are refreshed, and the new themes are added to the profile.
 At any time, a list of documents matching his profile is shown to the user.
-This is performed by the server that looks for the metadata of our web site documents.
+The server that looks for the metadata of our web site documents performs this.
 We could have included DC labels into some documents, like, for example, in HTML pages through XML, but we have chosen a uniform treatment for all the possible documents.
 So every document must be accompanied with its description in a separate XML document.
-Thus, these are the files that are read in the server to obtain the list.
+Thus, these files are read in the server to obtain the list.